janusdotai/bitrecs-subnet/docs/running_miner.md

 1. **Dependency Conflicts:** Ensure you're operating within the virtual environment
 2. **Network Issues:** Verify firewall rules and port accessibility
 3. **Wallet Problems:** Confirm wallet names match between registration and miner startup
+4. **Log Level** - use the "--logging.trace" flag to see full verbose logs of your miner running to help diagnose issues

 ---